Almond Joy Pancakes

 These pancakes aren’t just topped with Almond Joy ingredients—they’re built into the pancakes too.
 The coconut flakes, almonds, and chocolate chips are all stirred into the batter, which means you don’t even have to top them and they’ll be delicious.

 Now, if you want to top them, a simple maple syrup is all you need, or you can take things to the next level with chocolate syrup, coconut whipped cream, or chocolate whipped cream.
-Then, add some more crunch and texture with more nuts, chocolate chips, and a sprinkle of coconut.
+Then, add more crunch and texture with extra nuts, chocolate chips, and a sprinkle of coconut.
 Or chopped candy bars!

 What you need